-Color too much as this can damage your hair.
-Using root contact items to mask the grays when you can.
+Don’t Color too much as this can damage your hair.

 Side effects of using hair dyes:

 Permanent hair colouring that includes ammonia and peroxide.
-Peroxide takes away the natural hair colour and thus constantly exposing your hair to these chemicals can cause your hair to lose lustre, split easily and even contribute to hair loss.
+Peroxide takes away the natural hair colour and thus constantly exposing your hair to these chemicals can cause your hair to lose lustre, split easily and even cause hair loss.

-Colourants produce paraphenylenediamine, an allergen.
+Colourants produce paraphenylenediamine is an allergen.
 People with dermatitis may get a serious reaction from this.
 People suffering from eczema and psoriasis should avoid hair dyes.
 This not only can cause scratching but skin irritation, redness and swelling.

-Repeated inhalation of the chemicals can lead to coughing, inflammation of the lungs and even attacks of asthma.
+Repeated inhalation of the chemicals can lead to coughing, inflammation in the lungs and even asthma attacks.

 It gives hair a reddish, burgundy hue.
 It also oils the hair naturally, which makes it smoother.
-Your hair will permanently apply its color with daily use of henna, make a paste out of henna powder and water and add it to your hair.
-Let it settle for a few hours then wash your hairs.
+Make a paste out of henna powder and water and apply it on your hair.
+Let it set for couple hours then wash your hairs.

 Lemon and Honey

-Lemon and honey will do the job if you want to lighten your hair colour.
-Mix equal pieces of lemon and honey, then add them to your hair.
-Blow-dry, and wash your hair.
+Lemon and honey will work if you want to lighten your hair colour.
+Mix equal quantity of lemon and honey, then add them to your hair.
+Wash your hair and blow dryer.
 Repeat this a few times to achieve clear results.